Zesting produces modular isotopes and explains their topological invariants: Preliminaries

-The simplest examples of fusion categories are {\it pointed}, where every simple object $X \in \CC$ is invertible, i.e. $X \otimes X^* = \mathds{1}$.
-Every pointed fusion category is equivalent to $\Vect_G^\omega$ the category of $G$-graded finite dimensional $\mathds{k}$-vector spaces for some group $G$ with associativity constraint determined by a $3$-cocycle $\omega\in H^3(G, \mathds{k}^\times)$.
-The pointed subcategory $\CC_{pt}$ of a fusion category $\CC$ is the subcategory generated by invertible objects.
+The simplest examples of fusion categories are {\it pointed}, where every simple object $X \in \CC$ is invertible, i.e. $X \otimes X^* \cong \mathds{1}$.
+Every pointed fusion category is equivalent to $\Vect_G^\omega$, the category of $G$-graded finite dimensional $\mathds{k}$-vector spaces for some group $G$ with associativity constraint determined by a $3$-cocycle $\omega$ representing a class in $H^3(G, \mathds{k}^\times)$.
+The {\it pointed subcategory} $\CC_{pt}$ of a fusion category $\CC$ is the subcategory generated by invertible objects.
 The isomorphism classes of invertible objects always form a group under fusion, which we denote by $\Inv(\CC)$.

-A useful notion for working with fusion categories is to organize the fusion of objects using groups.
-A $G$-grading of a fusion category $\CC$ by a group $G$ is a decomposition $\CC = \bigoplus_{g \in G} \CC_g$, where $\CC_g$ are full abelian subcategories of $\CC$ such that $X_g \otimes Y_h \in \CC_{gh}$ for all $X_g \in \CC_g$, $Y_h \in \CC_h$.
+A useful notion for working with fusion categories is to organize the fusion of objects using a finite group.
+A {\it $G$-grading} of a fusion category $\CC$ by a group $G$ is a decomposition $\CC = \bigoplus_{g \in G} \CC_g$, where $\CC_g$ are full abelian subcategories of $\CC$ such that $X_g \otimes Y_h \in \CC_{gh}$ for all $X_g \in \CC_g$, $Y_h \in \CC_h$.
 A grading is called faithful if $\CC_g \neq 0$ for all $g\in G$.
-Every fusion category has a universal grading group, i.e. a group by which it is faithfully graded such that every other faithful grading on the category is by a quotient of it \cite[Corollary 3.7]{GN}.

-The adjoint subcategory $\CC_{ad}$ is the tensor subcategory of $\CC$ generated by $X \otimes X^*$ for simple $X$ in $\CC$, and it is the trivial component of the universal grading.
+Every fusion category has a {\it universal grading group}, i.e. a largest group by which it is faithfully graded.
+Every group which gives a faithful grading on the category is a quotient of the universal grading group \cite[Corollary 3.7]{GN}.
+The trivial component of the universal grading of $\CC$ coincides with the {\it adjoint subcategory} $\CC_{ad}$, the fusion subcategory of $\CC$ generated by $X \otimes X^*$ for simple $X$ in $\CC$.